randomtruffles/Dominion_League/rules.md

 * The maximum number of divisions in a tier is twice the maximum for the tier above it, except every third tier which has the same number as the one above it.
 * The lowest two tiers have approximately the same number of divisions.

+The moderators at their discretion may decide to leave empty divisions only in tiers E and below.

 Divisions are determined by a seeding algorithm depending on previous performance in the League, taking into account time zone in tiers E and below, and Dominion Online level for new players.
 At the end of each season, some players promote or demote based on the standings (see section III).

 #### II.
 Match Structure and Policies